 - Q.1 (a) (Low-Rank Data, Proportional Regime) We work with low-rank data instead of needing full-rank data.
-This better models the approximate low-rank structure empirically seen in real-life data. - Q.1 (b) (Dropping Independence Assumptions, Arbitrary Test Data) We do not assume that the training data is IID or even independent, and we work with arbitrary test data from our low-dimensional subspace.
-Specifically, we obtain theoretical expressions that depend on the singular values of the given instantiation of the training and test data as well as the alignment between their left singular vectors. - Q.1 (c) (Experiments using Real-Life Like Data) We have a relative error of under 1% in experiments using real-life like data, establishing that our theoretical results can be used with data similar to real data.1 - Q.2 (i) (Double Descent and Overfitting Under Distribution Shift) We show theoretically and empirically that our test error curves exhibit double descent, even for general distribution shifts.
+This better models the approximate low-rank structure empirically seen in real-life data. - Q.1 (b) (Dropping Independence Assumptions, Arbitrary Test Data) We do not assume that the training data is IID or even independent, and we work with arbitrary test data from our low-dimensional subspace. - Q.1 (c) (Experiments using Real-Life Data) We have a relative error of under 1% in experiments using real-life data, establishing that our theoretical results can be used with real data.1 - Q.2 (i) (Double Descent and Overfitting Under Distribution Shift) We show theoretically and empirically that our test error curves exhibit double descent, even for general distribution shifts.
 We relate this to the role of noise as an implicit regularizer.
-Further, we generalize ideas about overfitting to our setting and examine what conditions lead to benign, tempered, or catastrophic overfitting. - Q.2 (ii) (Data Augmentation) We examine when data augmentation improves in-distribution and out-ofdistribution generalization, giving theoretical results and practical insights.
+Further, we generalize ideas about overfitting to our setting and examine what conditions lead to benign, tempered, or catastrophic overfitting. - Q.2 (ii) (Data Augmentation) We examine when data augmentation improves in-distribution and out-of-distribution generalization, giving theoretical results and practical insights.